 - 7. The Public Participation Plan shall be reviewed every five years (from date of first adoption) by the staff of the Regional Planning Commission to assess the effectiveness of its procedures. - a.
 Staff shall submit recommended revisions or amendments to the Transportation Technical and Policy Committees. - b.
 Pursuant to 23 CFR 450.316(a)(3), action by the Technical and Policy Committees to adopt revisions to or amendment of the Public Participation Plan shall be preceded by a period of public review and comment of not less than 45 days.

 Public Comments

-A public hearing regarding the draft FY 2023 - 2027 Transportation Improvement Plan was held on June 17, 2022 during a scheduled meeting of the Transportation Technical Committee.
+A public hearing regarding the draft FY 2024 - 2028 Transportation Improvement Plan will be held on June 16, 2023 during a scheduled meeting of the Transportation Technical Committee.